ahmedkamel180998/Mastering-Data-Structures---Algorithms-using-C-and-C--/notes/58-lets-code-indirect-recursion.md

 ├── Indirect recursion involves two or more functions calling each other.
 ├── Function prototypes are necessary to avoid compilation errors.
 ├── Recursion stops when the base condition is met.
-├── Indirect recursion can be traced using debugging tools.
 ```

-✅ **Conclusion**
-The program successfully demonstrates indirect recursion by alternating calls between Function A and Function B until the recursion terminates.